AOSC-Archive/aosc-wiki/developers/portal-website.md

 ## Manually add new posts

-Simply add a new file with the file name `YYYY-mm-dd-title.md`.
+Simply add a new file with the file name `YYYY-mm-dd-title.md` in the `_posts` directory.

 For "front-matter" (the metadata at the top), here is an example which you may want to copy: